 I think I was meant to see this video today.
 Call it fate, luck, divine intervention, or whatever you want.
 Watching it, and then reading that short statement of encouragement and hope just reaffirmed to me that all of this struggle is worth it.

 It’s easy to sit back and tell ourselves that our struggle is real, because it is real.
 There’s no ifs, ands, or buts about it.
-Sometimes though, those cliché’s can become so common place that they lose their luster.
+Sometimes those clichés can become so common place that they lose their luster but sometimes they hit us just when we need them the most.

 There’s nothing wrong with needing to be reminded that we are on this journey for a reason and that we will prevail if we are determined.